 I would suggest checking this out for yourself before bringing in small children as it might be a bit much for them to take in.

-But either way don’t worry, there is plenty for the little ones to enjoy at Animal Kingdom.
+But either way don’t worry, there is plenty for the little ones to enjoy at Disney’s Animal Kingdom.

 Pandora – The World of Avatar

 If you or members of your family are fans of the movie Avatar.
-Then you are going to love this area.
+Then you are going to love The World of Avatar!

 The sites and sounds of this area will really blow you away even if you aren’t a fan of the movies because of how much “wow” detail there is here in general.

 On Avatar Flight of Passage, you’ll soar around the mountains, jump into ancient caverns, and skim your way across roaring oceans, all on the back of a banshee.
 Just make sure you get fast passes for this if you want to go, because I have seen the wait time as high as 3 or 4 hours!

 I strongly suggest trying out the test seat as well, which is located outside the attraction to make sure that you and other family members are able to ride this without any problems.
 It’s a very different type of experience and I can’t recommend it enough to anyone who likes thrill rides.

-The other great thing about this area is that you can experience Na’vi River Journey.
+The other great thing about this area of Animal Kingdom is that you can experience Na’vi River Journey.
 If you’ve ever wondered what it would be like to experience Na’vi culture first hand, then this is the place to do it.